lkoepsel/AVR_C/README.md

 	```
 	It was done this way because the ATmega328PB XPLAINED MINI board has an on-board user defined push button on PB7.
 The reset routine will debounce the button.
 To use the reset, the routine requires an include of sysclock.h and an *init_sysclock_2()*.
 Two examples already have *reset* enabled, **button** and **analogRead**.

-* **Random number generation** - using Mersenne Twister, TinyMT32, 32-bit unsigned integers can be created 4 times faster than random().
+* **Random number generation** - using Mersenne Twister, TinyMT32, 32-bit unsigned integers can be created..
 There is are two test routines, *tinymt*, which demonstrates how to setup and use it as well as *rand_test*, which compares the execution time of *tinymt* to *random()*.
+It appears that rand() is 4 times faster than tinyMT, however, I haven't checked the "randomness" of the two routines.

 ### Multi-tasking
 There are six examples of multi-tasking in the examples folder.
 Two are 3rd party code which I added for consideration as multitasking models.
 And the remaining four are a development, which I document in greater detail [here.](https://wellys.com/posts/avr_c_step6/)